un-lock-able/ali-ddns/README.md

 so it may be useful if you want to use ddns on a server.
 1. Download the latest release in the release section and unpack the .zip file into any directory.
 Be sure to keep the `aliddns.exe` and `aliddnsSettings.json.example` in the same folder.
-2. Copy the `aliddnsSettings.json.example` to a new file and rename the new file into `aliddnsSettings.json`.
+2. Copy the `aliddnsSettings.json.example` to a new file and rename the new file into `aliddnsSettings.json` (or any other name you want).
 3. Open the `aliddnsSettings.json` with any text editor and fill in all the information.
-Remember to fill in the `accessKeyId` and `accessSecrect` field and delete any extra entries in the `domainSettings` list.
+Remember to fill in the `accessKeyId` and `accessSecrect` field and delete any extra entries not needed in the `domainSettings` list.
+4. Run the .exe file directly and the script will try to find the configuration file named `aliddnsSettings.json` in the same directory.
+Specify special filename using the command `./aliddns.exe path_to_settings_file`.

 ## Using the python .py script directly